StoutsHonor/splendid-react/README.md

 - (Optional) Coin Exchange, if player has close to 10 coins

 UX:
-- Modals to display player details, card details, and action details(right now it's an alert)
+- Modals to display player details and action details(right now it's an alert)
 - Coin, card, and noble animations
 - Chat(socket.io)
 - Out-of-game components